wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-15-07-39-54.png) 1:40

 As you can see, that does work.
 However, is that the best way to add up a bunch of things?

 No, it is not.

 ![](@attachment/Clipboard_2020-04-15-07-40-47.png) 1:52

-We have the callback method within our `forEach`, which relies on an external variable being made.
+We have the callback method within the `forEach`, which relies on an external variable being made.
 So we have sort of reached outside of it.
 That is what is referred to as a **side effect** which is where you update a variable that exists outside of the function.

 `.reduce()` will allow us to loop over every single item in that array, and in this case it would allow us to do a running total with those numbers.